Enhancing quantum utility: simulating large-scale quantum spin chains on superconducting quantum computers: Introduction

 In this study, we expand the utility of noisy quantum computers to more general and complicated cases of time evolution driven by Hamiltonians at large-scale noisy superconducting quantum computers.
 We focus on the simulation for the time evolution of quantum spin-$\frac{1}{2}$ antiferromagnetic Heisenberg model with frustration and assess their ability to accurately capture the intricate spin dynamics of the model.
 The frustrated spin-$\frac{1}{2}$ antiferromagnetic model serves as a paradigmatic representation of a quantum many-body system characterized by competing interactions among its constituents.
 In a magnetically frustrated system, the ground state becomes degenerate due to the inherent ambiguity of the spin configurations not being able to satisfy all of the antiferromagnetic interactions simultaneously.
 Consequently, the ground state of the frustrated systems becomes highly entangled, leading to exotic phases of quantum matters such as Quantum Spin Liquids (QSL)~\cite{Fazekas1974, Shastry-Sutherland, Balents2010SpinLI}.

 In particular, we consider the spin-$\frac{1}{2}$ antiferromagnetic spin chain with competing nearest-neighbor $(J_1)$ and next-nearest-neighbor $(J_2)$ exchange interactions~\cite{Haldane-1, Haldane-2} in the real superconducting quantum computer with qubits ranging up to 100.
-Our choice of the spin chain is motivated not only by its simplicity relative to two or higher-dimensional quantum spin lattice models but also by the availability of well-developed numerical tools.
-These tools allow us to cross-check the measured values of observables in the superconducting quantum computers.
 The antiferromagnetic quantum spin chain has a rich ground state quantum phase diagram~\cite{Okamoto, Nomura_1994, white-affleck, eggert, murdy}.
 Apart from its rich quantum phase structure, interestingly, the antiferromagnetic spin chain model can be related to the Schwinger model~\cite{Wiegmann:1991zy, Diamantini:1992ei, Hosotani:1996sn, Hosotani:1997kv}, a toy model in 1+1 D that captures the features of a strongly coupled sector of QCD.

-Therefore, in order to simulate the time evolution of the quantum spin-$\frac{1}{2}$ antiferromagnetic Heisenberg spin chain with competing nearest-neighbor and next-nearest-neighbor exchange interactions on noisy superconducting quantum computers, we developed a new Trotterization \cite{trotter, suzuki1, suzuki2} circuit design.
+In order to simulate the time evolution of the quantum spin-$\frac{1}{2}$ antiferromagnetic Heisenberg spin chain with competing nearest-neighbor and next-nearest-neighbor exchange interactions on noisy superconducting quantum computers, we developed a new Trotterization \cite{trotter, suzuki1, suzuki2} circuit design.
 The main challenge of the circuit design is originated by the limited connectivity of superconducting quantum computers.
 Since the model has the interaction between the next-nearest-neighbor in addition to the nearest neighbor, the limited connectivity of the system is a huge barrier for efficient Trotterization while the nearest-neighbor interaction can be efficiently implemented on linear qubit connectivity.
 Our new circuit design for the model is suitable for linear qubit connectivity (circular connectivity for a periodic boundary condition).
 Also, the design has a constant circuit depth with respect to the system size (the number of qubits) so that this implementation is scalable.
 This circuit design is described in detail in Sec. \ref{sec:time-evoliton_XXX_XXX2}.